-The investments held by the shareholder-backed operations are predominantly debt securities, of which 95 per cent are rated,
+The investments held by the shareholder-backed operations are predominantly debt securities, of which 95 per cent are rated, either externally or internally, as investment grade compared to 95 per cent at 31 December 2010.

 The below table presents the balances of debt securities at 31 December 2011.